RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Error Mitigation Design

 \subsection{DWM Position Errors}

 As detailed in Section \ref{sec:background_dwm}, "out-of-step" shift errors (in which the wrong bit is aligned with the read/write heads) are a significant reliability challenge for DWM.
-We focus on single-bit overshift errors which are expected to occur with a probability of $10^{-5}$ \cite{Zhang_ISCA_15}, which is quite high.
+Since RNNFast accesses data sequentially, that means virtually all accesses require only single-position bit shifts, we focus on single-bit overshift errors which are expected to occur with a probability of $10^{-5}$ \cite{Zhang_ISCA_15}, which is quite high.
 We used Pytorch \cite{pytorch} to inject error in weights for both im2txt and seq2seq models.

-While prior work \cite{reagen_isca2016} has shown that neural networks are quite resilient to errors, we find that error rates on the order of DWM overshift errors can degrade output accuracy substantially.
-Figure \ref{Fig.:error_fig1} shows the accuracy of the output for two benchmarks, measured by the BLEU metric \cite{Papineni_BMA02}, relative to an error-free baseline.
+While prior work \cite{reagenisca2016} has shown that neural networks are quite resilient to errors, we find that error rates on the order of DWM overshift errors can degrade output accuracy substantially.
+Figure \ref{Fig.:error_fig1} shows the accuracy of the output for two benchmarks, measured by the BLEU (bilingual evaluation understudy) metric \cite{Papineni_BMA02}, relative to an error-free baseline.
+BLEU is an algorithm for evaluating the quality of text which has been machine-translated from one natural language to another.
+Quality is considered to be the correspondence between a machine's output and that of a human.
+The models that we used have reported very close BLEU scores to the state of the art models \cite{toral2018level}.
 We inject single-bit overshift errors in different DWM components of RNNFast: the racetrack chains used to hold inputs and outputs for each NN layer, the weights associated with all PEs, the DWM components of the logic functions (MAC units and the nonlinear functions).
 Shift errors are modeled as a uniform distribution with an overshift probability of $4.55\times10^{-5}$ \cite{Zhang_ISCA_15}.

 Figure \ref{Fig.:error_fig1} shows that when errors are injected only in the logic, the drop in output accuracy is very low: <1\% for {\em im2txt} and 3\% for {\em seq2seq}, two of the benchmarks we run.
 This is because overshift off-by-one errors in the MAC and nonlinear functions tend to produce results that are relatively close to the correct value.
 As a result, the accuracy of the output is very high.
 However, when errors are injected into the input chains and the weight arrays, the output accuracy drops dramatically to between 10\% and 35\% of the original.
 When errors are injected uniformly in all DWM tracks, the output accuracy drops below 5\% for {\em im2txt} and below 10\% for {\em seq2seq}, meaning that the results are essentially useless.
 This data highlights that mitigation solutions for errors in the inputs as well as weights are essential.